eclipse-bluechi/bluechi/doc/dbus-interfaces.md

   * `ListNodes(out a(sos) nodes)`

-    Returns information (name, object_path and status) of all know nodes.
+    Returns information (name, object_path and status) of all known nodes.

   * `GetNode(in s name, out o path)`